Playgroup and Cylch Meithrin

-Playgroups provide quality play, learning and development experiences for children aged two to four years.
-It is referred to as ‘Sessional Care’.
+Playgroups provide quality play, learning and development experiences for children aged two to four years old.
+It's referred to as ‘Sessional Care’.
 Each session is usually provided for up to four hours a day and children who attend are supported to learn through play and active involvement.

 Playgroups can be run privately or by a committee of local parents or carers.
 The sessions are often held in community centres, schools or nurseries.
 They can be operational during term time only, or during the school holidays and can provide services which wrap around or pick up from local primary schools.

 Providers aim to create a safe and engaging environment where children can learn through play and inclusive activities.
 Children can develop their social skills through interaction with other children.